 By 1997, however, Looking Glass (then working on Dark Camelot a.k.a.
 Thief: The Dark Project) began struggling financially, and Spector dissolved the Austin studio after realizing that it was no longer sustainable.
 At that point, John Romero, who had just signed a six-game contract with Eidos Interactive, approached him with an offer to lead what would become Ion Storm Austin.
 Jumping at the chance to make the game of his dreams, Spector took up the offer and in 2000, released his most influential work, Deus Ex.
-When LGS shut down the same year after releasing Thief II, many of its staff joined Spector's studio and went on to create Deus Ex: Invisible War and Thief: Deadly Shadows, while he took a more hands-off approach.
+When LGS shut down the same year after releasing Thief II: The Metal Age, many of its staff joined Spector's studio and went on to create Deus Ex: Invisible War and Thief: Deadly Shadows, while he took a more hands-off approach.
 Deadly Shadows was Ion Storm's sixth and final game for Eidos, who shut it down in 2005 after Spector and other senior staff had left.note

 After departing from Ion Storm, Spector founded Junction Point Studios in 2005, which had reportedly worked on a canceled Half-Life 2 episode for Valve Software, before being purchased by Disney Interactive Studios in 2007.
 There, Spector directed the development of Epic Mickey for the Wii and Epic Mickey 2, as well as wrote the 2011 DuckTales comics reboot for Boom!
 Kids.
 However, poor sales of Epic Mickey 2 prevented Junction Point from finishing the planned trilogy when Disney shut them down in 2013.
 After this, Spector took a break from the gaming industry to teach game design at the University of Texas at Austin.